-The Old Farmer's Almanac leans a bit more on the side of science for its forecasts.
+The Old Farmer's Almanac leans more on the side of science for its forecasts.
 While the exact formula is still secret, much of it is based on solar activity, prevailing weather patterns and meteorology.

 "It’s important to understand that our forecasts emphasize temperature and precipitation deviations from averages, or normals," they write.
 "These are based on 30-year statistical averages prepared by government meteorological agencies and updated every 10 years.
 The most recent tabulations span the period 1981 through 2010."